adamrogoyski/tetris/README.md

     * The Javascript, Perl, Python, and Scheme versions use bitmaps and are at a fixed size.
 * The Scheme version makes unnecessary copies of the board game-state to keep a consistent style.
 * The Scheme version uses lists rather than vectors for everything.
-* The Javascript version is written with asynchronous callbacks.
+* The Javascript versions are written with asynchronous callbacks.

 The music is performed by me on guitar.
 They should be close to note-for-note identical to the three Nintendo Gameboy Tetris songs.